 You can sign up for notices about upcoming events, email us directly to info.charlottebahai@gmail.com or call 704-900-1757

 Race Unity Day, which is also known as Race Amity Day, is observed annually on the second Sunday of June.
-This year, it takes place on .
-It started in 1957 in the United States by the Bahá’í National Spiritual Assembly.
-The purpose was to combat racism by focusing attention on racial prejudice.
+This year, it takes place on June 8.
+Started in 1957 in the United States by the Bahá’í National Spiritual Assembly, the purpose was to combat racism by focusing attention on racial prejudice.
 Racism is the belief that humans are divided into exclusive entities called ‘races,’ that there is a link between personality and physical traits, and also that some races are superior to others.
-The Bahá’í understood that racism is a hindrance to peace so they started this day to promote racial harmony and understanding.
+The Bahá’ís understood that racism is a hindrance to peace so they started this day to promote racial harmony and understanding.

 In thousands upon thousands of locations around the world, the teachings of the Bahá’í Faith inspire individuals and communities as they work to improve their own lives and contribute to the advancement of civilization.
 Bahá’í beliefs address such essential themes as the oneness of God and religion, the oneness of humanity and freedom from prejudice, the inherent nobility of the human being, the progressive revelation of religious truth, the development of spiritual qualities, the integration of worship and service, the fundamental equality of the sexes, the harmony between religion and science, the centrality of justice to all human endeavors, the importance of education, and the dynamics of the relationships that are to bind together individuals, communities, and institutions as humanity advances towards its collective maturity.